burdiuz/traceability-matrices/README.md

   expect(something).toEqual(somethingElse);
 });
 ```
+> Note: To properly match requirement string with project structure requirement must be a unique string within its project.

 After running this test, coverage will contain a record that spec `should do something according to requirement #1` tests `requirement #1` requirement.
 One spec may contain multiple requriements and traces could contain expectations or be nested.